nitin12384/music_runner/Readme.md

 For a given input, we just pick the song whose name matches the most.

+# Further improvements

+There are various cases on which the matching algorithm does not gives expected resuts.

+- Priority of initial words
+For input `cool`, `cool guy` should be preferred to `guy cool`.

+- Consideration of amount of matching
+For input `else paris`, `else pariis` should be preffered `else pariiis`

+- Extra words
+For input `you`, `you` should be prefferd to `you are my love`

 # Usage Example and Screenshots

 ![](./screenshots/screenshot1.png)